KevinPham01/ros_sim/README.md

 * Python file for the follower's function to adjust the distance and speed

 # Known Issue
-* Follower will only a few times before going on its own
+* Will only follow a few times before going on its own